cs25b1021-kkd/mars_club_recruitment/task2/readme.md

 ## 👤 Name: Kuladeep K

 ## 📌 Overview
-This folder contains my write-up andd code for task 2 of Mars Club recruitment.
+This folder contains my write-up and code for task 2 of Mars Club recruitment.

 ---